Trackwork Handbook

 It is very important to make sure that all segments of the module are levelled as accurately as possible.
 Set the modules up and use long levels or a laser level to insure that the roadbed on all segments is exactly on the same plane.

 Example: The first section of Shandin Loop was built to test the construction design.
 It was the first of four sections comprising a full circle.
 The endplates of this first section were not oriented at exactly 45 degrees to one another.
 When the other segments were built, the endplates of the other three segments couldn’t be adjusted completely to make up for the faulty geometry of the first segment.
 Additionally, I didn't level the all of the segments as well as I might have.
-The result, although not noticable, is a slightly discontinuous curve in the track at joints within the loop.
+The result, although not noticable, are slightly discontinuous curves in the track at joints within the loop.

 4. Glue, don’t nail, track down.